-As a Princeton graduate, I have never made more than 6 figures.
+As a Princeton graduate, I have never made more than six figures.
 Most of my classmates make 10 times my income.
-Even though I think I’ve helped many people with my business, I feel like I’ve never “made it.”
+Although I’ve helped thousands of people with my business, I feel like I’ve never “made it” financially.
 I read this book to overcome this scarcity mindset.
 As Lynn says, “When we buy into the premise that more is better, we can never arrive.”

 A core message of the book is you are enough.

 “When we let go of trying to get more of what we don’t really need, we free up an enormous amount of energy that has been tied up in the chase.
 We can refocus and reallocate that energy and attention toward appreciating what we already have, what’s already there, and making a difference with that.
 Not just noticing it, but making a difference with what we already have.
 When you make a difference with what you have, it expands.”

 Pick one of your highest commitments.
 What can you do right now, with what you have, to serve that commitment?